edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

    Using project "default".
    ```

-5. Change directory to `2-simple` of your local clone, and run the following commands to deploy your Open Liberty application to the ARO 4 cluster.
+5. Change directory to `2-simple` of your local clone, and run the following commands to deploy your Liberty application to the ARO 4 cluster.

    ```bash
    # Create new namespace where resources of demo app will belong to